alok6635/learning-kit/js/JSA.md

 --------------

-**#JSA6: var & let & const-
+**#JSA6: var & let & const**

  * re-declare-
     * var can be re-declared in the same scope. let & const can't re-declared in the same scope.
    * re-assignment-
     * var & let can be updated in the same scope but const can't be updated.
    * scoping behavior-
         * var is global & function scope and it does not have block scope.
         * let & const is global & block scope and.It does not have function scope.